Hariri Pontarini Architects

-Hariri Pontarini Architects is a Toronto-based architectural practice founded by Siamak Hariri and David Pontarini.
+Hariri Pontarini Architects (HPA) is a full-service architectural practice based in Toronto, Canada.

-Established in 1994, HPA’s first critically acclaimed project was for McKinsey & Company's Toronto headquarters, which became one of the youngest buildings to be designated with Heritage Status by the City of Toronto.
+HPA’s first critically acclaimed project was for McKinsey & Company's Toronto headquarters, which became one of the youngest buildings to be designated with Heritage Status by the City of Toronto.

-Most of the firm's work is in Canada, mainly in Toronto.
+While most of the firm's work is in Canada, they also deliver projects internationally.

+History

+Siamak Hariri and David Pontarini founded the practice in 1994, delivering major projects across several sectors including mixed-use, institutional, residential, commercial, and hospitality.

+In 2026, the firm named Doron Meinhard and Michael Attard as Partners.